Maternal and Child Health Advisory Committee

 Role/responsibility:

-• Reviewing and scoring nominations received and making recommendations of final nominees to Executive Committee.
+- Review and score nominations received and making recommendations of final nominees to executive committee.

 Child and Adolescent